 Jake was a Jerwood young artist for the 2018 Glyndebourne Festival where he performed the role of the Official Registrar in Madama Butterfly.
-Jake recently made his international operatic debut in a major role as Mauregato in Opéra de Baugé’s production of Schubert’s Alfonso und Estrella as part of their 2019 season.
-He has performed in multiple productions with the Northern Opera Group in Leeds and has recently been covering the role of Figaro for Welsh National Opera for their 2020 UK tour of Mozart’s Le nozze di Figaro.
+Jake made his international operatic debut in a major role as Mauregato in Opéra de Baugé’s production of Schubert’s Alfonso und Estrella as part of their 2019 season.
+He has performed in multiple productions with the Northern Opera Group in Leeds and has recently covered the role of Figaro for Welsh National Opera for their 2020 UK tour of Mozart’s Le nozze di Figaro.

 Jake’s experience also stretches in the world of musical theatre where he recently (under the direction of Keith Warner and Roland Böer) performed the role of Lt.
 Barri in Stephen Sondheim’s Passion for the Cantiere Internazionale d’Arte in Montepulciano.